vega/altair/doc/user_guide/interactions.rst

     multi_mouseover = alt.selection_multi(on='mouseover', toggle=False, empty='none')
     make_example(multi_mouseover)

 Composing Multiple Selections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Altair also supports combining multiple selections using the `&`, `|` and `~`
+Altair also supports combining multiple selections using the ``&``, ``|``
-for respectively `AND`, `OR` and `NOT` logical composition operands.
+and ``~`` for respectively ``AND``, ``OR`` and ``NOT`` logical composition
+operands.

-In the following example there are two people who can make an interval selection
+In the following example there are two people who can make an interval
-in the chart.
-The person Alex makes an selection box when the control-key is
+selection in the chart.
+The person Alex makes a selection box when the
-selected and Morgan can make an selection box when the shift-key is selected.
+alt-key (macOS: option-key) is selected and Morgan can make a selection
+box when the shift-key is selected.
 We use the alt.Brushconfig() to give the selection box of Morgan a different
 style.
-Now, we color the rectangles when they fall within Alex's or Morgan's selection.
+Now, we color the rectangles when they fall within Alex's or Morgan's
+selection.

 .. altair-plot::

     alex = alt.selection_interval(
-        on="[mousedown[event.ctrlKey], mouseup] > mousemove",
+        on="[mousedown[event.altKey], mouseup] > mousemove",
         name='alex'
     )
     morgan = alt.selection_interval(